Seteco/Somorrostro/Using-Netdata-with-Prometheus.md

 > IMPORTANT: the format netdata sends metrics to prometheus has changed since netdata v1.7.
-The new prometheus backend for netdata supports a lot more features and is aligned with the development of the rest of the netdata backends.
+The new prometheus backend for netdata supports a lot more features and is aligned to the development of the rest of the netdata backends.

 # Using netdata with Prometheus